-Another interesting and important problem is determining the existence/non-existence of a smooth projective family over $\Z$.
-This problem is originally asked by Grothendieck (\cite[page 242]{Mazur}).
-The non-existence of an elliptic curve over $\Z$ is proved by Ogg (who attributes it to Tate) (\cite{Ogg}), and later Abrashkin and Fontaine generalize this to an abelian variety (\cite{Abrashkinabelian} and \cite{Fontaineabelian}).
-More generally, Abrashkin and Fontaine prove that if such a family over $\Z$ exists, then the Hodge numbers of generic fiber satisfy $h^{i,j} =0$ for any $i\neq j$ with $i+j \leq 3$. (\cite{Abrashkin} and \cite{Fontaine}).
-Recently, Schr\"{o}er (\cite{Schroer}) proved that there is no Enriques surfaces over $\Z$, where Abrashkin and Fontaine's result cannot apply.
-On the other hand, a few examples of smooth projective varieties over $\Z$ are known.
-In the authors' knowledge, the only known examples are homogeneous spaces, toric varieties, and varieties obtained from them by applying operations like direct sum, direct product, blowing up at linear centers, and taking the Hilbert scheme.
+Another interesting and important problem is determining the existence or non-existence of smooth projective varieties over $\Z$.

+This problem was originally raised by Grothendieck (\cite[page 242]{Mazur}).
+The non-existence of elliptic curves over $\Z$ was proved by Ogg, who attributed it to Tate (\cite{Ogg}), and later Abrashkin and Fontaine generalized this to abelian varieties (\cite{Abrashkinabelian} and \cite{Fontaineabelian}).
+More generally, Abrashkin and Fontaine proved that if a smooth projective variety over $\Z$ exists, then the Hodge numbers of the generic fiber satisfy $h^{i,j} =0$ for any $i\neq j$ with $i+j \leq 3$ (\cite{Abrashkin}, \cite{Fontaine}).
+Recently, Schr\"{o}er (\cite{Schroer}) proved that there is no Enriques surface over $\Z$, where the results of Abrashkin and Fontaine do not apply.